 We believe in responsible business and as a value led company we continually strive to build and evolve how we interact with our world and the people in it.
 In the same way, the consumer must also be responsible.
 People should question the integrity of brands, asking questions about provenance, materials and what role the brand plays in contributing to society.

 Through a number of initiatives like our collaboration with Positive Luxury, the Lutetia aims to establish an ethical framework that fulfils an obligation to act for the benefit of society at large, not just for the immediate benefit of the business.
 By making proactive choices that go beyond the minimum requirements dictated by governing authorities, we can establish practices that take accountability for the company’s effects on environmental and social wellbeing and have a more positive impact.

 At the Lutetia we believe that a better world will rely on a global culture based upon collaboration.
 As such we have partnered with Positive luxury, a community of luxury brands who are conscious of the planet and its future.
 The interactive Butterfly Mark that Positive Luxury carries, provides transparency, highlighting to consumers which brands they can trust based on what they are doing to better our world.
-Positive Luxury enable brands to credibly share their sustainability credentials, giving our guests hard-to-find information and insights which in turn we hope positively influences the brand perception of the Lutetia and our group The Set Hotels.
+Positive Luxury enable brands to credibly share their sustainability credentials, giving our guests hard-to-find information and insights which in turn we hope positively influences the brand perception of the Lutetia and our group The Set Collection.

-You will find the butterfly mark across the Lutetia and all hotels of The Set.
+You will find the butterfly mark across the Lutetia and all hotels of The Set Collection.
 It is only awarded to purpose-driven brands that demonstrate their positive social and environmental impact, helping consumers shop with confidence.
 The Butterfly Mark is fully interactive.
 Just click or tap on the butterfly mark across our websites to discover our Positive Actions, offering insight into our efforts and achievements as verified by Positive Luxury.